 Connecting to people with a similar condition

-I know that I need to train myself to be confident, or at least help others realize that I have that confidence in me.
+I need to train myself to be confident, or at least help others realize my confidence in me.
 My family was also by my side.
 They gave me reassurance.
-They walked me into therapy during times that I gave up.
-There were days when I felt like there was an endless session of therapy ahead of me before I finally learned to integrate and function with the society, and then I crumbled into a ball of fear again.
+They walked me into therapy during times when I gave up.
+There were days when I felt like there was an endless therapy session ahead of me before I finally learned to integrate and function with society, and then I crumbled into a ball of fear again.
 I might have given up at some point, but my family never gave up on me.
-I continued talking to people about the difficulty I face.
+I continued talking to people about the difficulty I faced.

 Discovering a talent

-After twelve sessions of therapy, I discovered that I can break my anxiety cycle when I have a hobby I can work on.
+After twelve therapy sessions, I discovered that I could break my anxiety cycle when I had a hobby I could work on.
 I started picking up watercolor painting.
 I immediately fell in love with the process.
-I began drawing flowers and applying colors, and then the next thing I knew I already have tens of finished artworks.
-But I was so apprehensive about showing people my work.
+I began drawing flowers and applying colors; the next thing I knew, I already had tens of finished artworks.
+But I was so apprehensive about showing them to people.

-Aside from taking up a hobby and talking to people, it also became an important part of my healing that I did not rely on medicines.
-I knew that if I turn to medicines every time I get the attack, it will start another unending cycle of addiction.
-I knew I will not be totally cured by medicine and that they work only to mask what you are feeling.
-When they rub off, you will be left with the same feeling again.
-I needed the holistic healing.
+Aside from taking up a hobby and talking to people, it also became an important part of my healing: I did not rely on medicines.
+I knew that turning to medicines every time I got anxious would start another unending cycle of addiction.
+I knew I would not be totally cured by medicine and that they work only to mask what you are feeling.
+You will be left with the same feeling when they rub off.
+I needed holistic healing.
 I knew that I could do better with therapy without reliance on medicine.